 Creative zone exposure modes

-The five different exposure modes, among which are some of the more common ones used by prosumers and professionals who purchase the camera.
-These modes make all of the menu functions and camera settings available to the user, and they may be combined in any way they see fit.
+The five different exposure modes are some of the more common ones used by prosumers and professionals who purchase the camera.
+These modes make all menu functions and camera settings available to the user, and they may be combined in any way they see fit.

 In the manual exposure modes (Tv, Av, and M), you control the shutter speed with the main dial (top) and the aperture with the quick control dial (rear).
 Using the C.Fn IV-4 button, you may switch the operating orientation of these dials.